gapa64/yamdb_final/README.md

 }
 ```
 #### Comment a review
-To post c comment for a particular review the title-id and review-id required
+To post a comment for a particular review the title-id and review-id required

 `POST /api/v1/titles/{title_id}/reviews/{review_id}/comments/`
 ```bash